teshio/veganrecipes/_posts/2020-08-06-yellow-thai-curry.markdown

 tags: new-recipe curry quickmeals
 ---

-his recipe is so simple and quick!
+This recipe is so simple and quick!
 You basically just need a can of coconut milk 🥥, some veggies🥕🥦🌶, chickpeas and most importantly a good vegan curry paste 🙃.
 It’s ready in 15-25 minutes (depending on your knife skills 😄).
 I just served it with some millet as it cooks faster than rice 😊

 <a href="">Take me to the recipe - coming soon!</a>